How To Read Brood Frames With A Short Quiz

 Supersedure Cells: Bees can sense when they need to replace their queen because she

 is sick or old.
-They make a new queen by feeding a young larva with royal jelly, then build a
+They make a new queen by feeding a young larva with royal jelly and then build a

 supersedure cell around her.
 Supersedure cells are found hanging vertically in the middle of